-- 1) Select an object for interaction and open the Interaction dialog (Figure 167) using one of the following methods: - Click on Interaction on the Line and Filling toolbar. - Right-click on the object and select Interaction from the context menu. - Go to Format > Interaction on the Menu bar.
+- 1) Select an object for interaction and open the Interaction dialog (Figure 168) using one of the following methods: - Click on Interaction on the Line and Filling toolbar. - Right-click on the object and select Interaction from the context menu. - Go to Format > Interaction on the Menu bar. - 2) Select the interaction from the available options in Action at mouse click and any parameters (if applicable) that maybe available.
+The Interaction dialog changes depending on the type of interaction selected.
+The interactions and parameters are explained in Table 5. - 3) Click OK to save the changes and close the dialog.

 Action at mouse click: Go to page or object

-Action at mouse click. oo to page of object

-Target First Slide Example

-First Slide Example (Notes)

-Default Example

-Default Example (Notes)

-Shapes

-Shapes (Notes)

-Section Header Example

-Section Header Example (Notes)

-Final Slide Example

-Final Slide Example (Notes)

-First Slide (Handouts)

-First Slide
+Target First Slide Example First Slide Example (Notes) Default Example Default Example (Notes) Shapes Shapes (Notes) Section Header Example Section Header Example (Notes) Final Slide Example Final Slide Example (Notes) First Slide (Handouts) First Slide

-ide / Object
+lide / Object

-de / object

 Find

-Figure 167: Interaction dialog
+Figure 168: Interaction dialog